Terms of Reference

 7. The Awards Committee shall choose the recipient(s) of the award.

-8.The Awards Committee shall report its choice(s) to the Administrator by July 31st in the year for which the bursary is made.
+8.The Awards Committee shall report its choice(s) to the Administrator by July 31st in the year for which the award is made.

-9. The President of the Association will notify recipient(s) not later than not later than July 31st in the year in which the bursary is made.
+9. The President of the Association will notify recipient(s) not later than July 31st in the year in which the award is made.

 10. The recipient(s) is not required to give an address or paper, but the awards will be announced, and the awardee(s) recognized at the Annual Meeting of the Association.